sandranachforg/Movie-Description-NLP/README.md

 This project focuses on basic feature extraction that can help us better understand movie descriptions and textual data.

-Some of the questions I tried to answer were whether long movie descriptions automatically indicate long movies.
+Some of the questions I tried to answer were whether the length of a movie description can give us some insights into the duration of the movie.
+For example, does a long movie description mean the movie is longer?
 I also applied the Bag-of-Words method to count how often different words appear in the description of dramas and horror movies of highly rated movies.

 **How is this useful?**

-With the influx of tv shows and movies on Netflix and other streaming services, producers have to make though decisions on what scripts promise a high return and ratings.
-Natural Language Processing can help us to identify popular themes within the movie descriptions and contribute to improved decision making.
+With the influx of tv shows and movies on Netflix and other streaming services, producers have to make though decisions on what scripts to select and send into production.

-The results are quite intriguing! :)
+Natural Language Processing can help us to identify popular themes of dramas, horror movies etc. This approach can contribute to improved decision-making.